Bosnia dog lovers protest over new euthanasia laws

 However, in a deeply ethnically divided country where rival Serb, Croat and Bosniak Muslim politicians cannot agree on any meaningful reform, animal rights activists from all communities united in protest.

-"The dogs definitely should be removed from the streets but the only way for us is sterilization, sterilization, sterilization," said Sasa Ikanovic, holding a puppy, Bea, adopted from the streets of the northeastern town of Bijeljina last week.
+"The dogs definitely should be removed from the streets but the only way for us is sterilisation, sterilisation, sterilisation," said Sasa Ikanovic, holding a puppy, Bea, adopted from the streets of the northeastern town of Bijeljina last week.

 The activists are also calling for more rigorous laws on owners who abandon their pets.